-Trump’s own national security adviser turns on him over Putin ‘genius’ comment – live
+Trump’s intelligence chief ‘stunned’ by former boss’s praise for Putin – live

-Trump news – live: Ex-president’s own national security adviser turns on him over Putin ‘genius’ comment
+Trump news – live: Ex-president’s intelligence chief ‘stunned’ by former boss’s praise for Putin

 Follow latest updates here